elloo/portfolio/README.md

 ### Target Audience

-This portfolio is intended for potential employees, recruiters and collaborators.
+This portfolio is intended for potential employers, recruiters and collaborators.

 ### Tech stack